WitgamWogar/Picon/README.md

 Picon
 =====

-An open source tool for configuring network settings on raspberry pi.
+An open source tool for configuring OpenElec network settings on raspberry pi.
 The main use for this tool is to customize your raspberry pi settings without having to hook it up to a tv.
 This works well when configuring many Raspberries in a short period of time.

 ===================